BilgeKaganOzkan/serial-network-based-comm-in-embedded/README.md

 sudo systemctl start mosquitto sudo systemctl enable mosquitto
 ```
-After this, if you want to only access to the mosquitto with user name and password, please follow the instructions:
+After this, if you want to using to the mosquitto only with user name and password, please follow the instructions:

 First, you have to define username and password in passwd file using following command:
 ```